eddiemws/se-assignment-4-github-and-visual-studio-eddiemws/README.md

 What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.
 Pull Requests and Code Reviews:
+Branches in GitHub are parallel versions of the repository, allowing developers to work on different features or fixes independently.
+They are important for:

+Isolation: Keeping work separate until it’s ready to be integrated.
+Parallel Development: Multiple developers can work on different features simultaneously.
+Version Management: Managing different versions of the project (e.g., development, testing, production).
+Process:

+Create a Branch:
+git checkout -b new-feature

+Make Changes: Modify files and commit changes: git add . git commit -m "Add new feature"

+Push Branch to GitHub:
+git push origin new-feature

+Open a Pull Request: On GitHub, open a pull request to merge new-feature into main.

+Review and Merge: After code review, merge the branch into main using GitHub’s interface.

 What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.
 GitHub Actions: